How to create an electronic signature in Word

 This can be done only when you have insights that tell you how and where did your recipient(s) interact with the documents you sent them.
 Unfortunately, this isn’t possible with Word.

-Another big drawback of Word is that it is not the fastest way to eSign documents.
 The thing is, anytime you want to sign a document on Word, you’d have to create a digital ID.

-When you click on the X to sign, a dialog box would appear.
 For some users, this dialog box redirects them to Microsoft support from where they can read the instructions to create a digital ID.

 Whereas for others, you have to manually go to the Microsoft website to obtain a digital ID from one of Microsoft’s partners.

 It’s important to note that the partners Microsoft mentions (GlobalSign and IdenTrust) require you to pay money to obtain a digital ID.
-So, overall, Microsoft is not the most effortless software when it comes to eSigning.

-There are many other examples of software that are dedicated to creating, sending and signing business documents digitally, such as PandaDoc and DocuSign.
+There are many other examples of software that are dedicated to creating, sending, and signing business documents digitally, such as PandaDoc and DocuSign

 While DocuSign has made a name for itself by launching first, PandaDoc has been giving it some serious competition with the help of its product offerings (unlimited audit trail, 24/7 support, dynamic pricing, and more).

-The point that remains is both these softwares provide services that offer a much broader range of useful features, generally making it straightforward to create signature fields and eSignatures.
+The point that remains is that both these softwares provide services that offer a much broader range of useful features, generally making it straightforward to create signature fields and eSignatures.

 PandaDoc, for example, provides users with a vast database of templates tailored to a wide range of business use cases that can easily be signed at the click of a button, as well as different types of quotes, proposals, or legal documents, that can be quickly uploaded to keep all information in one place.